-Direct investors who wish to withdraw all or part of their investment in the Trust should provide notice of their request by completing and signing a Withdrawal Form and lodging it with us as advised on the form.
+Investors who wish to withdraw all or part of their investment in the Trust should provide notice of their request by completing and signing a Withdrawal Form and lodging it with us as advised on the form.
 Currently, a minimum balance requirement for each unit holder is \$1,000 but we reserve the right to change or waive this minimum balance requirement at any time at our discretion.
-The withdrawal arrangements that apply to Indirect Investors and Platform Investors (including those holding Platform Units) are described in Section 4.12 below.
+The withdrawal arrangements that apply to Indirect Investors are described in Section 4.11.